 Picayune is a rare name for a unique place.
-Search the world and the only city named Picayune is found in South Mississippi.
-The appeal of the area is obvious to anyone who visits the area.
+Search the world, and the only city named Picayune is found in South Mississippi.
+The appeal of the area is evident to anyone who visits the area.
 However, how Picayune got its name traces back to a Spanish coin and a well-renowned newspaper still published today.

-The centerpiece of the central business district today is Picayune’s City Hall built in 1939 by the architect Mr. Wilfred Lockyer, who also designed the interior of the chapel in the famous Titanic cruise ship.
+The centerpiece of the central business district today is Picayune’s City Hall, built in 1939 by the architect Mr. Wilfred Lockyer, who also designed the chapel’s interior on the famous Titanic cruise ship.

-Today, many of the beginning Picayune landmarks are still around symbolizing the cities resolve to thrive for years to come.
+Today, many of the beginning Picayune landmarks are still around, symbolizing the city’s resolve to thrive for years to come.

-The Pearl River County Historical Society is a non-profit organization which endeavors to preserve, record and disseminate information about our county in Mississippi.
+The Pearl River County Historical Society is a non-profit organization that endeavors to preserve, record, and disseminate information about our county in Mississippi.